-Shinkansen (新幹線) is high speed train service that is operated by JR. It is one of the fastest train in world and sometimes called “Bullet Train”.
+The Shinkansen (新幹線) is a high speed train service that is operated by JR. It is one of the fastest trains in world and sometimes called “Bullet Train”.
 JR has this high speed train network throughout Japan.
-You can save lots of your trip time by using this train system.
+You can save lots of your trip time by taking this train system.

 All Shinkansen routes

-JR has now six Shinkansen lines.
+JR has now seven Shinkansen lines and another two “Mini” Shinkansen lines.

-- Tokaido Shinkansen (東海道新幹線) Train names are Nozomi, Hikari and Kodama.
+The train names are Nozomi, Hikari and Kodama.

 It runs between Hakata (博多) and Kagoshima-Chuo (鹿児島中央).
 All Mizuho and most of Sakura are operated between Shin-Osaka (新大阪) and Kumamoto or Kagoshima-Chuo.
 There is no direct train service from Tokyo (東京) to Kyushu.
 Mizuho cannot be used by Japan Rail Pass.

 The train names are Hayabusa, Hayate, Yamabiko and Nasuno.

 It runs between Tokyo (東京) and Shin-Aomori (新青森).
 This Shinkansen line is connected with the Hokkaido Shinkansen at Shin-Aomori.
 Many trains run between Tokyo and Shin-Hakodate-Hokuto on Hokkaido Shinkansen line.